rOpenGov/guidelines-docs/psData-guidelines/README.md

   - Arguments/capabilities: `source` the data getter/builder package to call. `vars`: labels of specific variables to gather. `...` arguments to pass to the getter/builder function. `sha1` an sha1 hash to uniquely identify data sets.
 This could include specific URLs, or information idiosyncratic to a particular data set.

   - Need to standardise how the data should look when it is returned from the getters/builders (missing values, variable names).
-Stata datasets should be imported with variable labels and factorized variables.
+Stata data sets should be imported with variable labels and factorized variables.

 > __Note__: a safe way to handle different downloads in different encodings on different systems has been, in my experience, using the `downloader` package with option `mode = "wb"`.
 It solves trouble with Windows using `wget` and others using `curl`, or other stuff like that.

 2. `ps_set` (or `panel_set`): cleans the panel-series data gathered by `get_data` and standardises it into a `psData` object.

   - Arguments/capabilities: needs arguments to set the panel and series formats.

-Needs arguments to specify how to deal with 'tricky panels', e.g. East/West Germany.
+  - Needs arguments to specify how to deal with 'tricky panels', e.g. East/West Germany.

   - Needs to detect non-unique panel items.